Nissan L engine: Aftermarket DOHC heads for the straight-six L-series

-There are no official production twin-cam DOHC six-cylinder versions of the L-series produced; the only other DOHC inline-six cylinder engine that was produced around the same time period was the S20.
-Despite this, there have been some aftermarket modifications to the straight-six L-series engines that utilized DOHC heads.
+The six-cylinder L-series engines have no official production twin-cam DOHC versions made; an equivalent DOHC inline-six cylinder engine produced around the same time period was the S20 engine.
+However, there are aftermarket modifications to the straight-six L-series engines that utilized DOHC heads.

 24-valve DOHC head by OS Giken

 Shortly after producing the 16-valve version of the DOHC cylinder heads for the four-cylinder version of the L-series engines, Osamu Okazaki also released a 24-valve version of the DOHC cylinder head for the six-cylinder version of the L-series engines, again manufactured by his company OS Giken.
 Known as the TC24-B1, these engines produced 320 PS in naturally aspirated form with a maximum redline of 9,000 rpm.
 Very few of these original TC24-B1 engines exist.

 In 2013, a redesigned version of the 24-valve DOHC cylinder head by OS Giken was released.
-As stated by Osamu Okazaki, he redesigned every component with more modern technology and materials, and includes revisions such as switching the timing chain system into a gear driven timing system, the option of fuel injection and a coil pack ignition system alongside carburetors, and improved valvetrain and bottom end components that are better suited for higher RPM speeds.
+As stated by Osamu Okazaki, he redesigned every component with more modern technology and materials, and includes revisions such as switching the chain driven timing system into a gear driven one, the option of fuel injection and a coil pack ignition system alongside carburetors, and improved valvetrain and bottom end components that are better suited for higher RPM speeds.
 This iteration produces 420 hp in naturally aspirated form and has a maximum redline of 10,000 rpm.